magnuskiro/magnuskiro.github.com/tech.md

+---
+layout: default
+title: "Tech category"
+---
-# Tech category
+# Tech Category

-## Why write about tech
 Tech is my daily business.
 It's what I do.
-In essence I'm interested in making tech deliver the value it promises.
+In essence, I'm interested in making technology deliver the value it promises.

-This means diving deep into the depths of shitty and complicated code.
-And soaring high in the skies to see the trends in the landscape.
-And dipping my toes into management of tech people.
+This means diving deep into the depths of code, soaring high to see landscape trends, and building solid platform engineering and DevOps practices.

-## How I write about tech

-## What I write about tech
+Here I write about:

-## list of tech topics
-- Cloud: Azure mostly
-- DevOps: methodology and the technical aspects
-- Management(mgmt): How to create the best possible environment for tech people to be in.
+- **Cloud & Infrastructure:** Hands-on experience with Azure, automation, and solution architecture.
+- **DevOps & Platform Engineering:** CI/CD tooling, Git workflows, and methodology.
+- **Inner Source:** Bringing open-source development practices inside organizations.